-Organizations interested in applying for a Specialized Legal Services ("Zone") Grant should visit https://paiolta.smartsimple.com to complete an application.
+The Specialized Legal Services (Zone) Grant application is available at http://paiolta.smartsimple.com.

 The application consists of questions about the organization and the activities being proposed for funding.
 Applicants should be prepared to provide organizational data such as its total budget, net assets, mission, service history, and staffing.
 The applicant should also be prepared to describe the proposed activities concisely, present a proposed budget, and address the organizational performance standards and funding priorities as provided above.
 Additionally, the applicant must identify specific and measurable outcomes anticipated as a result of the proposed activities.